lassilaiho/tsoha-2020/docs/installation.md

 ```

 ### Environment variables
-If the environment variable `RECIPE_BOOK_CONFIG` is empty or not defined and
-`RECIPE_BOOK_CONFIG_ENV` is set to a non-empty value, the app reads the
-configuration from environment variables.
-The variables are upper-case variants
+The app reads configuration variables from environment variables.
+The variables
-of the configuration settings.
-For example, to enable `debug_mode`, set the
+are upper-case variants of the configuration variables.
+For example, to enable
-environment variable `DEBUG_MODE` to `true`.
-Omitted settings are set to their
+`debug_mode`, set the environment variable `DEBUG_MODE` to `true`.
+Omitted
-default values.
+settings are set to their default values.
+Settings from a configuration file
+take precedence over settings read from environment variables.

 ## Heroku
 The project includes a `Procfile` for use in Heroku.
 Configuration can be